justdataplease/justfunctions-bigquery/README.md

 Join us in our quest to make BigQuery even more powerful.
 If you have suggestions, UDFs to contribute, or any feedback, feel free to get involved!

-Special Thanks to [BigFunctions team](https://unytics.io/bigfunctions/) for the great work they have done.

 Created by the [JustDataPlease team](https://justdataplease.com).